Evolving Multi-Channel Confidence-Aware Activation Functions for Missing Data with Channel Propagation: Experiments, Results, and Discussion

 \subsection{Evolved Activation Function Analysis}

 To understand the behavior of the evolved activation functions, we analyze solutions found by the GP search and their behavior.
 Figure~\ref{fig:missingpima} presents an evolved activation function demonstrating three-channel awareness.
 The figure shows the confidence effect: the activation shape transforms from complex nonlinear response at high confidence ($c=1.0$) to conservative near-linear behavior at low confidence ($c=0.3$), while holding $m=0$.
 The evolved function $f(x,m,c) = x(c+2) \left[ \tfrac{c}{\mathrm{ReLU}(\max(c,-0.5)-m)} - c \, \mathrm{ReLU}(1.5cx)(0.5+c) \right]$ integrates both missing indicators and confidence scores, enabling adaptive behavior based on data reliability.
 Figure \ref{fig:Missing} shows a strong activation function that shows its awareness of the missing data.
 The function $f(x,m,c) = \min(x \cdot m, x) + x$ shows its conditional behavior based on the missing flag.
 For positive inputs, when the data is observed ($m=0$), the output is $x$, but when the data is imputed ($m=1$), the output is $2x$.
-This shows that the evolutionary process has identified a strong adaptation technique, where the function has gained the capability to enhance the imputed data without any specific design.
 This suggests that the evolutionary process has created a strong adaptation mechanism, where the function has learned to double the imputed data, possibly to counter the uncertainty of the imputed data.
 Table~\ref{tab:winners} shows the winner activation formulae that were developed over 30 independent GP runs on the Hepatitis dataset.
 The variety of solutions found shows how flexible the three-channel search space is.
-The fact that missingness and confidence channels are used consistently between runs shows that the suggested method works.
+Although the majority of solutions include missingness or confidence channels, a number of runs (e.g., 4, 9, 16, 28) generate competitive activations using only $x$, suggesting that the GP preserves channels selectively based on validation performance rather than being forced into uniform three-channel solutions by the diversity incentive.